uzillion/crypto-whale-watcher/README.md

 # Crypto Whale Watcher
 [![Build Status](https://travis-ci.org/uzillion/crypto-whale-watcher.svg?branch=master)](https://travis-ci.org/uzillion/crypto-whale-watcher)

 Constantly looking at the order book and depth charts of different crypto-currencies on different exchanges can be painstakingly tedious.
 I decided to create this app to simultaneously monitor different exchanges and currencies without being bothered by insignificant trades and orders.
-With this app, a person can get real time trade and volume alerts, currently on Telegram, but easily switchable with other services.
+With this app, a person can get real time trade and volume alerts from GDAX, Binance, and Bitfinex.
+These alerts currently occur on Telegram, but are easily switchable with other services.

 **Note** : This README mostly deals with the setup and execution of the app.
 If you want to understand the working of the project and code, please refer to the [wiki][] section.